mw0/gcp/readme.md

 ## Isolation Forest

-Isolation Forest is a binary tree-based method for determining outliers due to [Lui, F.T. et al, 2008](http://cs.nju.edu.cn/zhouzh/zhouzh.files/publication/icdm08b.pdf?q=isolation).
+Isolation Forest is a binary tree-based method for determining outliers due to [Lui, F.T. et al, \[2008\]](http://cs.nju.edu.cn/zhouzh/zhouzh.files/publication/icdm08b.pdf?q=isolation).
-It works by constructing an ensemble of 'isolation trees', and computing average path lengths required to isolate points in feature space.
+It works by constructing an ensemble of 'isolation trees' (iTrees), and computing average path lengths required to isolate points in feature space.

 The process for building an Isolation Tree is:
 * randomly select a feature on which to branch;
 * randomly select a value within the range of that feature to split the node;
 * repeat the process until a single point is isolated, or until a maximum tree length is reached.

-The figure below from Lui, F.T. et al, 2008 shows representative segmentation of a 2-D feature space by random binary trees, leading to the isolation of an "ordinary" point <em>x<sub>i</sub></em> and an anomolous point <em>x<sub>0</sub></em>.
+The figure below from Lui, F.T. et al, [2008] shows representative segmentation of a 2-D feature space by random binary trees, leading to the isolation of an "ordinary" point <em>x<sub>i</sub></em> and an anomolous point <em>x<sub>0</sub></em>.
 On average, it is more difficult to isolate a point that has near neighbors, so a larger number of branches are needed, and an ensemble of iTrees segregating <em>x<sub>i</sub></em> will have a larger average length than that for iTrees isolating <em>x<sub>0</sub></em>.

 ![Isolating Points with iTrees](https://github.com/mw0/gcp/blob/master/presentation/ITreeIsolatingPoints.png)